AbayomiOlaoye/elkanis_official_website/README.md

 # 📖 El-kanis & Partners <a name="about-project"></a>

 An official website of El-Kanis & Partners, an agric tech company scaling the food-chain waves in Nigeria and Africa at large.
-The website was previously built with a CMS tool which really does not allow for more customization to suit the companies evolving new models and products.
-Hence the need for a well-optimized, performant, scalable, and suitable solution.
+The website was previously built with a CMS tool which really does not allow for more customization to suit the company's evolving new models and products.
+Hence the a need for a well-optimized, performant, scalable, and suitable solution.

 Working on this project was a great muscle-flexing endeavor, and it's especially thrilling remembering my engagement with this amazing organization as an Accountant.
 You should check it out!